spacelephantlabs/AIPs/AIPS/aip-33.md

         - forced release,
         - ...
 - multiple NFT class on the same chain
-- composability (NFT linked to each others)
+- composability (NFT linked to each other)
 - ...

 ## Reference Implementation